Before we get to the formula for calculating revenue, let's make another revenue formula very clear:

 Increase revenue by improving your pricing strategy

-Nailing your pricing strategy is a great way to increase revenue, and unlocking the data is key to first-rate pricing strategies.
+Nailing your pricing strategy is a great way to increase your company's revenue, and unlocking the data is key to first-rate pricing strategies.
 We can help you with that.

 ProfitWell's Price Intelligently is an industry-standard pricing-strategy software that uses data to drive revenue.
 Our software and methodology combine our proprietary algorithms with a market panel.
 To that, we add a team of the best subscription and pricing economists in the space.